ASCROR/cialdun_tech/README.md

 Tutorial:
 - clone project on your PC
 - open project with IDE
-- open terminal inside Backend directory, and execute 'npm run start'
+- open terminal inside Backend directory, and execute 'node app.js'
-- open terminal inside Frontend directory, and execute 'npm run'
+- open terminal inside Frontend directory, and execute 'npm install' after npm is installed into the frontend excecute "npm start"
-- browser should be opened automatically and SPA is ready to inspect
+- browser should then be opened automatically and SPA is ready to inspect